Samuel-Adeyeye/Retail-Data-Extractor/README.md

 ### Step 3: Usage
 1. Drag a leaflet image into the upload zone.
 2. The frontend will send the image to the Python backend.
-3. The backend will process it with Gemini and return the data.
+3. The backend will process it with Groq and return the data.
 4. View the results in the table and export as JSON.

 ## 5. Troubleshooting